 - Remove the onions from the microwave.
 Be careful.
 They will be hot.
 Let them cool slightly.
 Place the onions, 2 tbsp vegetable oil and 1 cup of warm water in a blender and puree until smooth.
 Set aside.

-- In a small bowl, combine the mix powder, tandoori masala, Kashmiri chili powder, kasoor methi and salt.
+- In a small bowl, combine the cumin, coriander, turmeric, tandoori masala, Kashmiri chili powder, kasoor methi and salt.
 This is your spice mix.

 - Heat 4 tbsp vegetable oil in a pot over medium heat until it shimmers.